jimalling/hello-world/README.md

 # hello-world
-first repo - learning git
+first repo - learning git and github will atuomate this soon